 - Foreign currency proceeds derived from exports of goods must be sold into the Argentine foreign exchange market ("MULC") and converted into Argentine pesos within 60 days (if made to related parties) or 180 days (if made to unrelated parties) from shipment date, or, if collected earlier, within five days of collection.
 Foreign currency proceeds from exports of services must be sold into the MULC and converted into Argentine pesos within five business days of collection.
 As from December 13, 2023, up to 20% of export proceeds can be sold for Argentine pesos through securities transactions resulting in a higher implicit exchange rate, as described further below.
-This percentage has changed during 2023, has remained stable during the six-month period ended June, 30, 2024 but it is unclear if it will be modified in the short term. - Access to the MULC to pay for imports of services rendered by related and non-related parties (including royalties) on or before December 12, 2023, is subject to Argentine Central Bank approval.
-Currently, these approvals are rarely, if ever, granted.
-Access to the MULC to pay for imports of services that were rendered or accrued as from December 13, 2023, does not require government approval, but payment is deferred 30 calendar days as from the date of supply or accrual of the service (if the service was rendered by a non-related party) or 180 calendar days (if rendered by a related party).
-Effective first week of July, 2024, Argentine companies started making payments of services (including royalties) to related parties through the MULC as previously expected.
+This percentage has remained stable during the nine-month period ended September 30, 2024, but it is unclear if it will be further modified in the short term. - Access to the MULC to pay for imports of services that were rendered or accrued as from December 13, 2023, does not require government approval, but payment is deferred for 30 calendar days as from the date of supply or accrual of the service (if the service was rendered by a non-related party) or 180 calendar days (if rendered by a related party).
+These transactions are subject to a 25% tax.